mkoryak/evolutionary-neural-net-ai/README.md

 -----
 [Demo](http://mkoryak.github.io/code/2014/10/16/evolutionary-neural-net-checker-ai/) - Play against 3 of the best AIs we evolved.

+Sadly, this no longer works because java applets are not supported by modern browsers.
+If I recall correctly, the code include a desktop checker application written in java swing that you may be able to run.
+Be warned though, this was built in java 1.4 almost 20 years ago by some college kids using an IDE that was basically notepad with a run button.

 -----
 The Neural Network Checker AI was a semester long final project for a graduate evolutionary computation class I took in 2006.
 I worked on a team with Ari Packer to complete this project.
-Dan Dumont also provided a "hard" checker AI which we used to train against
+[Dan Dumont](https://github.com/ddumont) also provided a "hard" checker AI which we used to train against

 This project was based on a 2001 publication by Chellapilla K and Fogel DB (2001) "Evolving an Expert Checkers Playing Program without Using Human Expertise".